Organisational/Team Empathy

 Goal:

-To assess the ability to understand people from different socioeconomic classes and racial/ethnic backgrounds within the context of institutionalised inequalities and disparities.
-This domain also encompasses attitudes, knowledge, and behaviours towards broader societal issues (civic empathy) and the role of context in understanding societal impact.
+To assess the ability to understand people from different experiences, intersectionalities and backgrounds within the context of organisational and team dynamics.
+This also encompasses attitudes, knowledge, and behaviours towards broader societal issues and the role of context in understanding societal impact.

 Key Areas for Assessment:

-Contextual Understanding of Systemic Barriers: Questions assessing beliefs about whether barriers like lack of opportunity, discrimination, or poverty prevent certain groups from succeeding.
+Contextual Understanding of Systemic Barriers: Questions assessing beliefs about whether barriers like lack of opportunity, discrimination, or poverty prevent certain groups from succeeding at work.
 Beliefs about the impact of discrimination.

-Macro Self-Other Awareness and Perspective-Taking: Items relating to applying perspective-taking and self-other awareness at a societal or group level.
-Comfort or willingness to interact with people from different racial or ethnic backgrounds.
-Taking into account the political perspectives of others, even if disagreed with.
+Macro Self-Other Awareness and Perspective-Taking: Items relating to applying perspective-taking and self-other awareness at team or group level.
+Comfort or willingness to interact with people who are different.
+Respecting and taking into account the political perspectives of others, even if disagreed with.

 Civic Empathy Attributes: Questions related to kindness, altruism, righteousness, mindfulness, and authenticity concerning societal issues.
 Attitudes towards helping humanity more generally.

-Beliefs about Social Responsibility and Social Justice: Items assessing beliefs in government's role in social welfare, protecting minority rights, promoting quality of life, and ensuring basic needs are met.
+Beliefs about Social Responsibility and Social Justice: Items assessing beliefs in relation to the value of social welfare, protecting individual rights, promoting quality of life, and ensuring other’s needs are understood.
 Belief in the importance of social justice actions.

-Pro-social Behaviours (Societal Level): Questions about engagement in community service, voting, or taking action to help others who are worse off.
+Pro-social Behaviours: Questions about engagement in community service, or taking action to support others.

-Belief in Collective Action: Questions assessing the belief that collective effort can lead to positive societal change.
+Belief in Collective Action: Questions assessing the belief that collective effort can lead to positive change.

-Please reach out to contact@drjackieking.com.au for the link to your bespoke group survey.
+Please reach out to contact@drjackieking.com.au for the link and unique group identifier.
 Individuals can also engage in the Self Empathy and Empathy for Others assessments to better understand their own attitudes and behaviours.

 Team Level:

 Aggregating responses for a team can highlight collective strengths and common challenges.
-The team can identify shared areas for improvement (e.g., lack of understanding between specific roles, low sense of belonging).
-This can lead to team Ideation and Prototyping of team norms, communication strategies, or initiatives to build connection
+The team can identify shared areas for improvement which can lead to team Ideation and Prototyping of team norms, communication strategies, or initiatives to build connection and empathy for others within the group.

 Organisational Level: